mkingsnorth/shipwright-docs/docs/parameters/parameters_ref.rst

 You can  add your own in-scene objects.

-* **Object**: The object you wish to be used when scattering objects onto the layers below.
+* **Object**: The object you wish to be used when scattering objects onto the levels below.

 Collection of Objects
 ------------------------